-Prado Museum at Madrid, Spain ~ Velazquez Pictures of Paintings
+Prado Museum in Madrid, Spain: Featuring Velazquez Paintings

 The Adoration of the Magi

-His prowess in painting got him admitted at a very young age as a master in the Seville painters' guild.
-Velazquez liked to paint ordinary people and simple objects in a way that he became noticed and he inspired others to learn from his painting techniques.
+His prowess in painting got him admitted at a very young age as a master in the guild's Seville painters.
+Velazquez liked to paint ordinary people and simple objects so that he became noticed and inspired others to learn from his painting techniques.

-Velazquez who was baptized in Sevilla, Spain on June 6, 1599, died on August 6, 1660 in Madrid, Spain.
-He spent over 40 years of his life working as an artist in Madrid and captured the life of the new young king and kept painting him as he matured.
+Velazquez, who was baptized in Sevilla, Spain, on June 6, 1599, died on August 6, 1660, in Madrid, Spain.
+He spent over 40 years of his life working as an artist in Madrid and captured the new young king's presence and kept painting him as he matured.

 King Philip IV on Horseback

-The very first portrait of the young king was painted when Philip was a mere 18 years of age.
-The king obviously liked riding horses and while in the Prado Museum we saw a progression of horse paintings with the king at different ages as he grew older sitting atop different mounts.
+The first portrait of the young king was when Philip was 18 years old.
+The king liked riding horses, and while in the Prado Museum, we saw a progression of horse paintings with the king at different ages as he grew older sitting atop different mounts.

-King Philip IV ruled over many other kingdoms and was also supposed to be the Defender of the Faith, helping Catholicism triumph over the (considered at that time) heresy of Protestantism.
+King Philip IV ruled over many other kingdoms.
+He was also supposed to be the Defender of the Faith, helping Catholicism triumph over the (considered at that time) heresy of Protestantism.
 That was a mighty job for a teenaged king!

 Prince Baltasar Carlos